Earthkeepers Mindful Practices

 Next, Earthkeepers set their sites on creating the much beloved Outdoor Classroom - its design and expectations for use, and presented “The Outdoor Classroom Rap” original music and performance ... to educate and inspire the use of the new creative learning space nestled in a grove of pines on the outskirts of the playground.
 When the Outdoor Classroom was vandalized on a weekend, Earthkeepers expressed their sadness and vowed to repair and restore the project during a Friday assembly.
 A loud cheer and thundering applause from the school community illustrated how much the Earthkeepers and their work was appreciated, and how much the Earthkeepers meant to the student body and school culture.

 The development and maintenance of a positive school environment requires intention and daily work.
-The Earthkeepers environmental stewardship, social curriculum, academic collaboration and supplemental education services support consistency throughout the building.
-Earthkeepers play a vital role in reinforcing the school culture, “The Wildcat Way” - Be Safe, Work Hard, Play Fair, Be Kind through an appreciation of the natural world.
+The Earthkeepers environmental stewardship, social /emotional learning curriculum, academic collaboration and supplemental education services support consistency throughout the building.
+Earthkeepers play a vital role in reinforcing the school culture, “The Wildcat Way” - Be Safe, Work Hard, Play Fair, Be Kind through an appreciation of the natural world, yoga, meditation, healing arts, creative arts, and service.

 We are grateful to receive both encouragement and financial support to extend this caring, responsible and respectful culture beyond after-school activities, into the school day and include community partnerships and parental involvement.

-Thank you for taking the time to read about the Earthkeepers Enrichment Center.
+Thank you for taking the time to read about the Earthkeepers Mindful Practices Project.
 We hope that you are as excited about this project as we are!

 Thank you!
 Thank you!
 Thank you!